Venerable shrines and temples, Buddha-filled caves and a town trapped in amber

 The caves near Rakanji Temple are home to more than 3,700 stone figures of the Buddha, including 500 rakan, or disciples of Buddha.
 Stroll around the area for a serene and peaceful experience.

-After checking out the panoramic views of the surrounding peaks and valleys from the top of Rakanji, visit the nearby Aonodomon Tunnel, built by a monk who wanted a safer route to the temple through Kyushu Peak.
+After checking out the panoramic views of the surrounding peaks and valleys from the top of Rakanji, visit the nearby Aonodomon Tunnel, built by a monk who wanted a safer route to the temple through Kyushu mountains.
 According to legend, it took him 30 years to dig the tunnel by hand.

 Visit Usa-jingu Shrine, the premier Hachimangu shrine